Complete Soft Plastic Recycling Guide for Growing Businesses Worldwide

 Can You Actually Recycle Plastic Bags?

 A common myth is that plastic bags cannot be "recycled".
-In reality they are extremely recyclable – just not in your average kerbside recycling bin.
+In reality they are extremely recyclable – just not in your average kerbside recycling bin or a standard soft plastic recycling bin.

 Submitted to special soft plastic places, a typical plastic bag is cleaned, melted and transformed into tough new products such as outdoor furniture, bollards, construction products, or even new industrial packaging.
 The key is sourcing separation, which is an important part of plastic bag recycling.